 Employers are advised to check the NJDOL's website at least annually for any new, or changes to, required notices, as out-of-date notices are noncompliant and can also subject employers to fines.
-Of particular note in this regard, effective January 1, 2014, New Jersey's minimum wage rate will increase to \$8.25.
-In accordance with a recent voter-approved amendment to the New Jersey Constitution, future minimum wage increases will be tied to the Consumer Price Index ("CPI") and will occur on September 30 of each year.
+Of particular note in this regard, effective January 1, 2015, New Jersey's minimum wage rate increased from \$8.25 to \$8.38.
+A November 2013 voter-approved amendment to the state's Constitution ties minimum wage increases to the Consumer Price Index, to occur annually on September 30.

-Employers should also remember the need to similarly comply with posting requirements under federal law, which most employers accomplish by purchasing an "all-in-one" poster from a reputable supplier or by downloading posters from: http://www.dol.gov/oasam/programs/osdbu/sbrefa/poster/matrix.htm.
+Employers should also remember the need to similarly comply with posting requirements under federal law, which most employers accomplish by purchasing an "all-in-one" poster from a reputable supplier or by downloading posters from here.